 The purpose of our plan is to create an inclusive school environment where we close the achievement gap while simultaneously raising aggregate achievement.
+When students feel welcomed, safe, and included, then they can focus better on academic challenges.

 Briefly describe the school's plan for effectively meeting the ESSA requirements in alignment with the Local Control and Accountability Plan and other federal, state, and local programs.